aadamshick/principles/content/principles/commitment-principle.md

 ---
-title: Neutral Zone Principle
+title: Commitment Principle
 type: principle
 ---

-You learn through action
+Commitment leads to purpose

 ## Quotes that support this principle